Share

 - The water used does not properly lubricate the entire surface of the segment, but only a part.

-- You have made angled or curved cuts.
+- You made angled or curved cuts.

 THE SOLUTIONS are as follows: